inomuh/camfitool/README.md

 This tool is a simple interface that allows injection of image faults into robot cameras.
 Thanks to this interface, you can create new image libraries by injecting the fault types you have determined, both real-time to TOF and RGB type ROS cameras, and to the image libraries previously recorded by these cameras.
 For more information about the purpose of this tool: https://arxiv.org/abs/2108.13803

+Developed by Alim Kerem Erdogmus from Inovasyon Muhendislik (c) 2021

 ROS Wiki page: http://wiki.ros.org/camfitool

 For trying ROS package version of CamFITool: